The Ultimate Yogi’s Guide To Ubud

-There’s something about the traditions, culture, architecture, the warmth of the people, their reverence for the land, purification rituals and prayers, and slow way of life – that see’s the Balinese people retain the secret sauce that seems to have been lost in the west.
+There’s something about the traditions, culture, architecture, the warmth of the people, their reverence for the land, the purification rituals, prayers, and slow way of life, that see’s the Balinese people retain the secret sauce that seems to have been lost in the west.

 If you have any questions, thoughts to share, or places/activities to add, please pop them in the comments below – I love hearing from you.
 Enjoy x

 There is an abundance of villas and beautiful accomodation on available on Airbnb to suit every budget and style.
 It’s what I use most of the time and I highly recommend it.
 If you haven’t used Airbnb before, for a discount on your first trip, click here.
 My favourite area is Penestanan – close enough to the centre, but out of the hustle and bustle where you’ll also get to experience a little bit of local life.
 Though if you won’t be riding a bike or are only staying for a few days, you may want to stay more in the centre, or ensure your accommodation does shuttles to various drop-off points.
 Check out:

 - Hideout Bali - Stay as a couple